partnernetsoftware/ffic/README.md

 # TODO

+* smarter "import"...
 * release for LNX
 * release for WIN64
-* try little libc.so from https://github.com/lattera/glibc/
+* to try little libc.so from https://github.com/lattera/glibc/

 # why?

-* love c but don't wanna handle the libc headers
+* c-lover but don't wanna handle the libc headers
-* want to build a smallest scripting tool to easy our life (others are damn to big)
+* wanna have a tiny scripting tool to ease our life